 What do I do if I lost my pet?
 Call your local police department and ask them which shelter takes strays from your town.
 If animal control picks up your pet you will then know where he/she would be taken.
 Although you can call that shelter and ask if they have your pet, it is always best to visit the shelter in person to see for yourself since only you know what your pet looks like.

 How can I get my pet spayed or neutered?
-Call our low cost Spay/Neuter Clinic for appointments 732-542-3125 or you can make an appointment online.
-We hold a Vaccine Clinic every Friday 10:30-2:00 PM, no appointment needed.
+Call our low cost Spay/Neuter Clinic for appointments or more information at 732-542-3125.
 Cats & Dogs only please.

 Learn about the benefits of spaying or neutering your pet.